dktn/ch-otp-task/README.md

 ### 2.2 Additional options

 The remaining parameters for the `master` have following meaning:
 - `--msg-delay` - delay in microseconds before sender sends the message.
 It allows for throttling the speed of message generators.
 Defaults to 0. __Warning:__ for some reasons, in some circumstances the small but non-zero values can give unexpected behaviour and hang the system (on MacOS Sierra).
-Value `0` seems to be fine in most of the cases, but if not a values at least `10000`-`100000` microseconds is recommended.
+Value `0` seems to be fine in most of the cases, but if not a value from a range at least `10000`-`100000` microseconds is recommended.
 - `--max-buffer-size` - the maximum size of the buffer in the receiver, in the number of messages.
 When the value of this buffer is exceeded the incoming messages will be ignored.
 - `--time-to-show` - this is the time in microseconds before the end of wait period.
 It's an absolute deadline to show the results of calculations, but in many cases the result will be calculated much quicker.